|Guide||♦||25 Triplogs||Active Topic|

 The 50 Year Trail is a mountain bike favorite out of Catalina State Park.
-Looking at the map it seems that it would run along some nice, seldom visited desert and offer unqiue views of the Catalinas.
-Plus it's long.
-Baby Jesus just has the coolest name ever for a trail.
-This is a unique hike for Tucson in that you can log 20+ miles without 4000-7000 feet.
-Usually that kind of gain is exactly what I'm looking for, but every now and then you need something different, right?
+Looking at the map, it seems that it would run along some nice, seldom visited desert and offer unique views of the Catalinas.
+Plus, it's long.
+Baby Jesus has the coolest name ever for a trail.
+This is an unusual hike for Tucson in that you can log 20+ miles without 4000-7000 feet.
+Usually, that kind of gain is exactly what I'm looking for, but now and then, you need something different, right?

-At FSR 642 make a left onto the road, crossing over the cattle guard and passing through the open gate.
+At FSR 642, make a left onto the road, crossing over the cattle guard and passing through the open gate.
 Head down the rocky road, making rights whenever you see a split in the road.
-After about 0.5 miles on the rough road you'll bottom out in a circular wash.
+After about 0.5 miles on the rough road, you'll bottom out in a circular wash.
 On the other side of the wash is a rickety old fence with some ill-defined paths leading off.
-Interestingly, even though the Baby Jesus trail appears on two separate maps of the Catalinas it is not signed on either end.
+Interestingly, even though the Baby Jesus trail appears on two separate Catalinas maps, it is not signed on either end.
 The first trail far right is NOT the one you want.
-Look one or two to the left, and see a small gate through the fence with a small brown sign simply stating no motorized vehicles and another small sign saying something to the effect of Rehabilitation Area or something like that.
+Look one or two to the left and see a small gate through the fence with a little brown sign simply stating no motorized vehicles and another small sign saying something to the effect of Rehabilitation Area or something like that.
 No mention of the trail name, but you'll know it's the Baby Jesus because it's the only one with any signage at all.